-Nukoko (International: Ottawa, ON)
+Nukoko (International: Mississauga, ON)

 Offers free services for french-speaking women 16 years and over living in the GTA or Halton-Peel area, who are victims or survivors of all forms of violence, who are immigrants, refugees or newcomers or who are in search of employment.
 They also operate Femaide, a crisis support line for Francophone women who live in Ontario.
 The number is 1-877-336-2433 or 1-866-860-7080 (TTY).